So Far, So Good.

 Fast forward to photos from the ninth, and the results are pretty amazing.

+Taken today, two days later, you can see in these photos that the squash and cucumbers are now as big, if not bigger than the slower growing tomatoes, eggplant and peppers that I started over five weeks ago.
 One interesting note, is that in the lower-left corner of the third flat from the left on the bottom (first photo), things look sparse.
 There are six slots in which I seeded the Bush Delicata winter squash.
 This is the only squash for which I used my own, saved seed.
 I had saved two different squash fruits, from two different plants, both of which I hand pollinated.
 I got a 67% germination rated from the second one, but nothing from the first one, I can only assume that somehow, a bee managed to pollinate that one before or after I did with pollen from a different squash, causing it to create sterile seed.
 I put in three more seeds from number one, just to see what would happen, and ten more from number two to actually get more plants.

 I also sowed parsnips, carrots and radishes in raised beds.
 On May first, I put in French breakfast radishes and Touchon carrots.
 The radishes actually poked through after just three or four days.
 On May 7th, I did James Scarlet carrots, Crimson Giant radishes, Sparkler White Tip radishes, Harris parsnips, and I believe Hollow Crown parsnips.
 I believe they are Hollow Crowns because I both parsnip seed from Burpee two years ago, and took seed from them last season, in their second year.
 Since Burpee only lists this variety, I'm assuming that is what they are.
 Next up this weekend: lettuce, onions and corn.